Brandon Block: Life and career

 His first club residency was in 1988, at ZigZag at the Broadway Boulevard in Ealing, West London.
 Whilst there, he met Dean Thatcher (best known as a founder member of techno/house act The Aloof) and started up his own night called Haven Stables, which ran until 1991.
 The previous year, he went to Ibiza for the first time with the record label he was working for at the time.
 During his time, he has also held residencies at Up Yer Ronson in Leeds, FUBAR at the Milk Bar in London, Club For Life in London, and Scream in Plymouth.
 He has also played numerous other venues such as the Ministry of Sound, Turnmills, Miss Moneypenny's, Republica, Progress, Karanga and Colours.
 Several appearances on BBC Radio 1's Essential Mix show appeared.

 In 1996, Block was experiencing problems in his private life.
 His lifestyle was taking its toll on his health.
 He then sought help and, in October 1996, entered the Capio Nightingale Hospital in Lisson Grove, where he met the man he credits with saving his life.

 In 2009, Block agreed to take part in an anti-drugs campaign for the government.
-He revealed that back in 1996 he had picked up illnesses including a lung infection (which necessitated a portion being removed) and hepatitis, and said that doctors had told him to change his life immediately – otherwise, he would have "two weeks to live" Speaking in 1997 about this, he said of detox: "It's been hard.
+He revealed that back in 1996 he had picked up various illnesses and said that doctors had told him to change his life immediately – otherwise, he would have "two weeks to live" Speaking in 1997 about this, he said of detox: "It's been hard.
 You have to make a decision.
 Make it and then there’s no going back."
 He now has undertaken numerous training courses including City & Guilds in Health & Social Care, Smart Recovery (Train the Trainer), Life Coaching, Goal Mapping Practitioner, Stress Management Society (Train the Trainer) to date.